Search

 • Successfully resolved potential multi-million-dollar product liability matter in favor of industrial talc supplier due, in large part, to client’s compelling motion for summary judgment based on Massachusetts’ rejection of the market share theory of liability.

 Mike also has an active pro bono practice.
 He obtained legal status for three siblings who fled persecution and abuse in their native country, which required representation before the Massachusetts probate court, Boston Immigration Court, and the U.S. Citizenship and Immigration Service Asylum Office.
 In addition, Mike successfully represented the widow of a veteran seeking Dependency and Indemnity Compensation (death benefits) due to the veteran’s suicide before the U.S. Court of Appeals for Veterans Claims, which resulted in the Court vacating the underlying denial of benefits.
-Mike also successfully appealed a decision by the Massachusetts Division of Unemployment Assistance, resulting in an award of benefits to a Covid-19 frontline worker and has defended a local restaurant impacted by Covid-19 in various contract disputes.
-In light of his commitment to pro bono legal service, Mike has been honored with Nutter’s Pro Bono Publico Award.
+Mike also successfully appealed a decision by the Massachusetts Division of Unemployment Assistance, resulting in an award of benefits to a Covid-19 frontline worker and defended a local restaurant impacted by Covid-19 in various contract disputes.
+In light of his commitment to pro bono legal service, Mike has twice been honored with Nutter’s Pro Bono Publico Award.

 Experience